zillow/ctds/doc/faq.rst

             cursor.execute(
                 "RAISERROR (N'this will become a python exception', 16, -1);" )

+In `cTDS` v1.14.0 and later, all `SQL Server errors`_ with **severity > 10**
+are translated to :py:obj:`ctds.DatabaseError` or more appropriate subclass of it.
+Errors and messages with a severity of 10 or less are still translated to a :py:obj:`ctds.Warning`.

 What does the `Unicode codepoint U+1F4A9 is not representable...` warning mean?